Skip to main content

 result = await client.call_tool("tool_name", {"arg": "value"})

-You can define which users have access to which MCP servers at the Gateway layer.
-MCP Server Access Control Access control is enforced based on user’s identity (TrueFoundry user, Virtual Account, or External Identity).
+Once authenticated, the Gateway verifies whether the user has permission to access the requested MCP server and tools.
+MCP Server Access Control Access control is enforced based on the user’s identity (TrueFoundry user, Virtual Account, or External Identity).
+You can define granular permissions for:

 You can also create a Virtual MCP Server to expose a subset of tools from different MCP servers and grant access to specific users or teams.

-This layer handles how the Gateway authenticates to downstream MCP servers.
-TrueFoundry supports four authentication models, each suited for different use cases.
+Outbound authentication controls how the Gateway authenticates to downstream MCP servers.
+TrueFoundry supports multiple authentication models to handle different MCP server requirements.

 • Demo or sandbox APIs